Peckham (UK Parliament constituency)

 Peckham is a borough constituency in South London which returns one Member of Parliament (MP) to the House of Commons of the Parliament of the United Kingdom.
 Elections are held using the first-past-the-post voting system.

-It was created for the 1885 general election and abolished for the 1997 general election, when it was replaced by the new constituency of Camberwell and Peckham.
+It was created for the 1885 general election, abolished for the 1997 general election and, further to the completion of the 2023 review of Westminster constituencies, re-established for the 2024 general election.

-Further to the completion of the 2023 Periodic Review of Westminster constituencies, the seat was re-established for the 2024 general election.
-It is composed primarily of the majority of the now abolished constituency of Camberwell and Peckham.
+Between 1997 and 2024 the constituency was primarily replaced by the now abolished constituency of Camberwell and Peckham.